 Bone Fracture: Broken Ankle and Broken Foot

 Fractures of the foot and ankle are common injuries.
-The experienced doctors at American Foot and Leg including Marieli A. Colon, DPM have treated all types of bone fractures.
+The experienced doctors at American Foot & Leg Specialists, including Dr. Marieli A. Colon, have treated all types of bone fractures.

 The ankle joint is composed of three different bones that come together to form the ankle:

-- Fibula: The smaller, non-weight bearing, bone of the two bones in the lower leg is laterally located, or to the outside, and runs parallel to the tibia.
+- Fibula: The smaller, non-weight bearing of the two bones in the lower leg is laterally located, or to the outside, and runs parallel to the tibia.

 - Talus: The bone of the foot that sits below the tibia and fibula.